nakinscherf/BMMB852/week13/README_hw13.md

 I was intrigued to note that the WT and pssA samples with the same numeral tended to follow roughly the same trend in number of reads compared to the other samples within their group.
 This was especially prominent with WT_79 and pssA_79.
 This implies to me that the number indicates batches or groups of samples that were processed at the same time.

 At a very rough glance, there didn't appear to be many genes for which all of the WT counts and all of the pssA counts appeared to be consistent.
 If my hypothesis above that these are different technical replicates is correct, that would be a large contributing factor to the inconsistency.
 I suspect that if I selected my accessions from the project with more care to the groups, I could have much more consistent outcomes.
 For example, WT_55_3 and pssA_55_2 are very likely accompanied by WT_55_1, WT_55_2, pssA_55_2, and pssA_55_3, which would be within the same "batch."
 Running ```bio search PRJNA1155898``` allowed me to confirm the existence of those samples, and the corresponding samples from the other "batches."

+This report was uploaded to the repository at https://github.com/nakinscherf/BMMB852/blob/main/week13/README_hw13.md